 History Before Becoming a Bed and Breakfast

 Explore our Southern Outer Banks Bed and Breakfast in Beaufort, North Carolina.
 Meet the innkeepers and learn the history behind this 150+year-old plaque home.
 The Inn is celebrating 32 years as a bed and breakfast this year.

 The Pecan Tree Inn sits on a lot deeded to the Franklin Masonic Lodge in 1866 by Rebecca Piggott.
-The laying of the cornerstone was celebrated by members of the lodge, and of the other lodges in town, all decked out in full regalia.
+Members of the lodge celebrated the cornerstone’s laying, and of the other lodges in town, all decked out in full regalia.
 The parade proceeded down Front Street to the Queen Street site.
 Being one of the larger buildings in Beaufort, the Franklin Masonic Lodge doubled as a schoolhouse.
-Subsequent years saw it used for Sunday school, a tea house, a doctor’s office and an apartment house (popular with students at the Duke Marine Labs).
-Long-time Beaufort residents still stop by from time to time to share stories of taking music lessons in what is now our Burgundy Room, or taking afternoon tea in the dining room.
-Hugh Jones converted the lodge into his private residence in 1900, adding five bedrooms and three beautiful Victorian porches.
-The Jones house was the first in Beaufort to have gas lighting, indoor plumbing and a telephone, according to legend.
-It’s said that Mrs. Jones insisted that the phone be installed on a pine tree in the yard in case it were to attract a lightning strike.
-The Jones house was converted to a bed & breakfast inn in 1992 by Joe and Susan Johnson.
+Subsequently, it was used for Sunday school, a tea house, a doctor’s office, and an apartment house (popular with students at the Duke Marine Labs).
+Long-time Beaufort residents still stop by from time to time to share stories of taking music lessons in what is now our Sitting Room or taking afternoon tea in the dining room.
+Hugh Jones converted the lodge into his private residence in the1900s, adding five bedrooms and three beautiful Victorian porches.
+The Jones house was the first in Beaufort to have gas lighting, indoor plumbing, and a telephone.
+According to family stories, it’s said that Mrs. Jones insisted that the phone be installed on a pine tree in the yard in case it was to attract a lightning strike.
+The Jones house was converted to a Bed & Breakfast Inn in 1992 by Joe and Susan Johnson.